 Estate Planning Attorney Mesa AZ

-An Estate Planning Attorney in Mesa, AZ from the Citadel Law Firm will tell you that one common misconception is that you have to be wealthy to consider creating a will.
-Wills aren’t for just the extremely wealthy anymore.
-Nowadays, it’s essential for all individuals to have a solid will in place.
-However, you shouldn’t just draft your will online or have someone with little experience help you with it.
-It’s in your best interest to work with an experienced estate planning attorney.
-The Citadel Law Firm can help you establish a valid will that ensures all your final wishes are considered.
+An Estate Planning Attorney in Mesa, AZ from the Citadel Law Firm will tell you that one common misconception is that you have to be wealthy to consider creating a trust.
+Trusts aren’t for just the extremely wealthy anymore.
+Nowadays, it’s essential for all individuals to have a solid estate planning plan in place.
+However, you shouldn’t just draft your will or trust online or have someone with little experience help you with it.
+It’s in your best interest to work with an experienced estate planning attorney in your area.
+The Citadel Law Firm can help you establish a valid estate planning plan, been that a will based plan or a trust based plan, that ensures all your final wishes are considered.

 Here are some of the qualities to look for in an estate planning attorney: